absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.4.0
+- Added: Model: A lot more models are now compatible (if not please report it to us)
 - Added: Model: Joining meshes now applies all unapplied decimation modifiers
+- Added: Model: New "Start/Stop Pose Mode" button
+- Fixed: Buggy things

 #### 0.3.0
 - Added: Armature: More models are now compatible (if not please report it to us)